jeenaAdhikariVeetil/URL_Lookup/README.md

    parameterized URLs as values.

-4. Common business framework is used to search for corresponding param and pretty url from the storage map. if there is no exact match found in the lookup, a best match will be retured as per the program logic.
+4. Common business framework is used to search for corresponding param and pretty url from the storage map. if there is no exact match found in the lookup, a best match will be returned as per the program logic.
    If no match was found,it returns the provided URL itself.

 5. The end points can perform well for an input list of up to 100 URLs, each with up to 100 params, looking up in ~1 million key-value pairs.

-6. RabbitMQ concurrency is leveraged to enhance the perfomance.
-ParamConsumer and PrettyConsumer to handle the logic seperately with the common utility framework.
+6. RabbitMQ concurrency is leveraged to enhance the performance.
+ParamConsumer and PrettyConsumer to handle the logic separately with the common utility framework.

      Current implementation makes use of 4 concurrent consumers which can be modified according to the load expected in a single request.

-7. BidiMap is used as in memory storage and bi directional lookup.
+7. BidiMap is used as in memory storage and bi-directional lookup.

-8. Concurrent Hashmap used to insert the corresponding response for multi threaded environment.
+8. Concurrent Hashmap used to insert the corresponding response for multi-threaded environment.

 9. Junit test cases are added for controller and service implementation classes.